leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     * Contain only alphanumeric characters
     * Begin with an alphabetic character
     * Cannot be part of the first eight characters of a **DB\_UNIQUE_NAME** on the VM cluster
-    * DO NOT use the following reserved names: grid, ASM
+    * DO NOT use the following reserved names: grid, ASM.

     **Database unique name suffix**:
     Optionally, specify a value for the **DB\_UNIQUE_NAME** database parameter.
 The value is case insensitive.